chrismytton/chrismytton.github.io/_posts/2011-03-22-test-driven-development-lifecycle.md

   Scenario: POST to /activity
     Given I am an authorized activity producer
     When I post some activity
-    I should receive a 200 success status
+    Then I should receive a 200 success status
 {% endhighlight %}

 This defines the high level picture of what the application aims to